AminaB/devops/full_devops/aws/aws.md

 - mount the volume permanently to /var/lib/mysql (create the directory before)
 - install mariadb : apt install mariadb
 - systemctl start mariadb
-- go to aws console and create ebs snapshot of this vol
+- go to aws console and create ebs snapshot for this vol

 - in ec2 instance : remove everything in /var/lib/mysql
 - stop mariadb